NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

-It's important to include `destroy()` in the model script.
-This will free the memory as well as clear the screen to prevent any accumlation of events.
+It's important to include `destroy()` in the model class.
+You want to unsubscribed from events when the model is destroyed.

 <br>